rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/linux.md

 </span>

-It can be installed it with:
+It can be installed with:

 <span class="codebox">